michaeluno/admin-page-framework/readme.txt

 - Tweaked the styling of remove buttons for `image`, `media`, `font` field types for WordPress 3.7.x or below.
 - Tweaked the styling of sortable fields.
 - Tweaked the styling of widget forms.
+- Changed the layout of meta-box field table by making the field title column to be displayed as inline-block.
 - Changed the metabox factory class to accept an empty ID to be passed to let the factory class automatically generates an ID from the class name.
 - Changed the timing of finalizing in-page tabs.
 - Changed the positions of the + and - repeatable buttons.